 Great credit must be given to the British Association of Endocrine and Thyroid Surgeons, who in 2009 published their 3rd National Audit Report of endocrine surgery in the United Kingdom, this can be accessed at www.baes.info.

 On April 6th 2009 I instigated the World Health Organisation (WHO) Surgical Safety Checklist for all surgical patients.
 All patients will be given a copy of this list after their surgery.
 Recent world wide studies have demonstrated that the use of the 19 item checklist reduces the rate of complications.
 The checklist is being introduced by many hospitals in the United Kingdom and will be mandatory in early 2010.
 Quite extraordinarily, it has been reported that despite the use of a modified WHO Surgical Safety Checklist an operation was performed on the incorrect side of a patient at a major London teaching hospital.
 At the same institute, due to poor localisation (marking) of the breast, a breast cancer patient had normal breast tissue removed leaving the cancer in the breast.
 In 2008 NHS London reported eight cases of wrong site, wrong procedure, wrong person surgery in a 12 month period.
 These episodes in centres of excellence remind us all that surgeons much like airline pilots can never make too many checks - it's check, check and check again!
-Checklists must not lull the surgeon into a state of false security.
+Checklists must not however lull the surgeon into a state of false security.
 As surgeons, we must never be complacent about performing the correct procedure on the correct patient at the correct site.
 It is my view that the surgeon performing the operation should consent the patient in the ward for surgery, mark the site of the operation, check them in the anaesthetic room and personally perform the WHO Surgical Checklist "timeout".
-This meticulous protocol does not have universal support in the United Kingdom but in 2013 is mandatory.
+This meticulous protocol does not have universal support in the United Kingdom but in 2013 was made mandatory.